douglasgscofield/bioinfo/README.md

 **mummer2Vcf.pl**
 reads file of SNPs and indels called by the [Mummer][] program `show-snps -T` and produce a VCF-ish file, collapsing consecutive indel characters into a single indel and adding the missing first base from indels by reading from the reference sequence file.
 The format produced is not yet compliant [VCF][] yet but it will be.
 Requires BioPerl.

+**subsampleReads.pl**
+randomly selects a fraction of FastQ-format reads.

 **phredDectector.pl**
 attempts to determine the [Phred-scale quality encoding](http://en.wikipedia.org/wiki/FASTQ_format) used in a FastQ-format file.
 If everything looks reasonable, it simply prints `33`, `64` or `59` (this last for older Solexa sequences) to `stdout`.
 Does not require BioPerl.